In the beginning was the Word. And the Word was God. (John 1:1)

 This workshop is NOT only for trained singers!
 Everyone who can make sound with their throat is invited.
 Singing is everyone’s birthright, so don’t be shy!
 This is more about connecting to your own voice and exploring creativity and community than it is to create some kind of “polished sound” or “performance.”
 Try to wear clothes you feel comfortable lying down in and moving around in.
 The more at ease we can feel, the better it will be for really letting go into the exercises.
 And bring with you an open and curious mind

 This class is free and open to everyone!
-It will meet on Saturdays from 10:30 am-12:00 pm in Nambu Chapel.
-It will start on Saturday, October 19 and run for 8 weeks, excluding Saturday, November 2.
+It meets on Saturdays from 10:30 am-12:00 pm in Nambu Chapel.

 The class will be led by Julia Rahm, who has been the Alto Section Leader with NSBC since spring of 2018.
 Julia is an initiate of the Inayati Sufi Order, an interfaith spiritual community of seekers with a rich tradition of using music to tune the heart and help people discover peace and harmony with themselves and others.
 She has a Master of Music in Voice Performance from Roosevelt University and a Bachelor of Arts from Sarah Lawrence College in Theater, Music and French.
 She combines all her interests—music, the voice, meditation and mindfulness, improvisation and creativity— into developing this holistic, exploratory voice practice.